 They felt the hum of the ship increase as the Dauntless struggled to maintain power to its critical systems.
 A small viewport ran alongside the firing range.
-The blue violet light from slipspace illuminated it and the corridor.
+The inky black of slipspace seemed to suck away what little light they had.
 The gravity failed suddenly and William activated the magnetic soles on his boots and tried to keep the surrounding Marines on the floor as much possible.
 He could now hear screams and shouts from other parts of the ship reverberating around the hallways.
-The ship hurdled left and right faster and faster with the loud roar becoming ever more present and the screams of terror even more petrifying until with an enormous bang the ship emerged out of slipspace.
+The ship hurdled left and right faster and faster with the loud roar becoming ever more present until with an enormous bang the ship emerged out of slipspace.

 The ship was dead silent.
 Sparks flew from cables overhead that been torn open and William felt the ship spinning slightly.
 He only needed to look out the window to confirm that they were indeed spinning slightly.
 As the ship rotated slowly a blue sphere came into view, clearly a planet, with what looked like a surface completely covered in ice and snow with massive storms brewing on the surface, one that he did not recognize at all.

 "What's the phrase your author Frank L. Baum said?"
 Ripa asked.
 "We're not in Ohiio anymore?"